ImageMagick/Usage-Markdown/basics/index.md

 As of IM v6.4.1-4 the new operational control option "`-respect-parenthesis`" can override this behavior.

-When given at the start of a IM command, it will cause parenthesis to also save and retrieve the previous settings that have been given.
+When given at the start of an IM command, it will cause parenthesis to also save and retrieve the previous settings that have been given.
 That means any settings given within parenthesis, will only remain set, until the end of the parenthesis.

 For example...